-Day 1 - May 23, 2022.
+Day 1 - June 14, 2024.

 Arrive in Prince Rupert.
-Make your way to the Eagle Bluff Bed & Breakfast to check in and stow your gear.
-You may check-in any time during the day.
+Make your way to the Highliner Hotel & Conference Centre to check in and stow your gear.
+Official check-in time is 3 PM, but if your room is ready before that they will let you check in earlier.
+You can stow your luggage with them while waiting to check-in.
 If you arrive early in the day feel free to sightsee or check the town out.
-Plan on assembling at the Eagle Bluff at 6 PM for an informal "meet & greet".
+Plan on assembling in the lobby of the Highligher at 6:30 PM for an informal "meet & greet".
 Shortly following this we will head out for dinner together.

-Day 2 - May 24, 2022.
+Day 2 - June 15, 2024.

-Early breakfast at the B&B, followed by an early float plane trip into the Khutzeymateen.
+Early breakfast at the hotel, followed by an early float plane trip into the Khutzeymateen.
 Following meeting the crew and guides of the Afterglow and allocating the cabins, we will spend as much time as possible out in the Zodiac[®] photographing the bears.
 Photography instruction during our time in the Khutzeymateen will be offered very informally and will largely be based on the questions and photographic issues faced by the participants.
 Note that it is very difficult to offer any instruction when actually working with the bears as we will have to remain as motionless and quiet as possible.